 Roughly a two hour's drive away from Porto and boasting numerous wineries, the Douro Valley is also a wine connoisseur's paradise with grand wine producing estates, picturesque towns, and elegant lodgings, as well as a wide selection of wines to choose from.

 When it comes to wine, the Douro Valley doesn't need much of an introduction.
 After all, it is the oldest demarcated wine region in the world, particularly famous for Port wine, as well as a number of other world-famous reds.
+Get to know the Top 5 tours to take in Douro Valley.

 Not only is the taste of Douro Valley wine determined by its unique terroir and microclimate, but the landscape has been shaped by wine production.
 It is no surprise, then, that its wineries are an underlying part of the region's strong culture and identity.